YaskawaEurope/mlx-examples/source/examples/functions/McePosTable/index.md

 END_IF
 ```

-## *McePosTable* controlled by a higher-level state machine
+## McePosTable controlled by a higher-level state machine

-`McePosTable` is controlled most of the time by a higher-level state machine
+`McePosTable` is most of the time controlled by a higher-level state machine
 that select the current trajectory to run and monitor the `McePosTable` status.

 Below pseudo code gives an example of a such a higher-level state machine.